Barry Evans (baseball): Pro career

 In 1980, Evans returned to baseball and played the role of utility infielder, with Luis Salazar taking over the role of back-up third baseman.
 With the exception of Ozzie Smith, the entire infield saw turn over from the previous season, with former starter Dade reduced to a back-up as well.
 While Evans appeared in 73 games and his batting average improved, his ability to hit the long ball that he showed in the minors had failed to materialize in the majors.
 In 1981, Evans appeared in fewer games, with Tim Flannery getting more time as the main utility infielder.
 Even though there were multiple changes again in the Padres infield, Evans failed to capture a starting spot, as Salazar had passed Evans and was now the Padres starting third baseman.

 In 1982, former Oakland A's manager Dick Williams took over as manager of the Padres.
 While San Diego enjoyed a .500 season, Evans was no longer there.
 Evans was acquired by the New York Yankees and split his time between the parent club and their Triple-A team, the Columbus Clippers.
 Evans played in his last major league game, going hitless against the Boston Red Sox.
-After playing in the minors in 1984, Evans signed with the Philadelphia Phillies in hopes of making it back to the majors.
-After spending three seasons with The Phillies Triple A team in Maine, Evans retired from baseball in 1986.
+After playing in the minors in 1984, Evans signed with the Cleveland Indians in hopes of making it back to the majors.
+After spending three seasons with The Indians' Triple A team in Maine, Evans retired from baseball in 1986.